nanoDBA/demos/Building Always On Availability Groups Using PowerShell/Readme.md

 # Building Always On Availability Groups Using PowerShell
 How do you take a Windows Server Failover cluster with no shared storage and create an Availability Group after installing SQL Server on each node?
 How can failover and failback be tested?

-These scripts create and test a SQL Server AlwaysOn Availability Group using PowerShell using direct seeding.
+These scripts create a SQL Server Always On Availability Group with direct seeding and test failover using PowerShell.

 Infrastructure Diagram:
 ![alt text][logo]